MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-windows.md

     **Notes:**
     - The `terraform plan` command creates an execution plan, but doesn't execute it.
 Instead, it determines what actions are necessary to create the configuration specified in your configuration files.
 This allow you to verify whether the execution plan matches your expectations before making any changes to actual resources.
     - The optional `-out` parameter allows you to specify an output file for the plan.
-The `-out` parameter should always be used as it ensures that the plan that you reviewed is exactly what is applied.
+The `-out` parameter should always be used as it ensures that the plan you reviewed is exactly what is applied.
-    - For persisting execution plans and security, see the [security warning section](https://www.terraform.io/docs/commands/plan.html#security-warning).
+    - To read more about persisting execution plans and security, see the [security warning section](https://www.terraform.io/docs/commands/plan.html#security-warning).

 1. Apply the execution plan with [terraform apply](https://www.terraform.io/docs/commands/apply.html) specifying the name of the file from the previous step.